Clacly96/ESPic/Client-Server/readme.md

 ```python
 def login():
 ```
-This function will check with the server if provided credential are correct.
+This function will check with the server if provided credentials are correct.
 It takes parameters directly from graphic interface.

 ```python
 def registrazione():
 ```
-This function checks if the username already exixsts and registers it if not exists.
+This function checks if the username already exixsts and register it if not exists.
 It will show an error message if user already exists.

 ```python
 def socket_client():